Meier and Leschen Families

 3.3.6 Roy Frederick Meier (1912-1969)

 Roy was born at Ararat 21 March 1912.
 A photo of Lou Meier probably with Roy as a baby.
 Thought to be originally a cabinet maker, Roy also had a farm along the Gembrook Road at Pakenham.
 He was a dairy farmer when he enlisted in the army in 1941.
+He married Margaret Boyer in 1947.
 Roy died aged 56 in 1969 (Reg 6021).
 His son “Young” Roy (Roy Louis George Meier) was killed aged 21 in a car accident 27 February 1971.
 They are both buried at Pakenham Cemetery.
-Daughter Jane Meier is married and lives in Pakenham.
+Daughter Jane Meier (Griffiths) lives in Pakenham.
 Sarah Meier is the other daughter.

 3.4 Adolph Theodore Herman Meier (c.1864-1942).

 Born “around 1860s” at Bundaleer Springs, South Australia, he called himself Jack or John rather than Adolph.
 He married Alice Edgecombe (1877-1941) at Norwood Salvation Army Barracks on 14 Sep 1893, when he was aged 29.
 [It is interesting that the newspaper report of the marriage includes “eldest son of the late Henry Meier of Mt.
 Gambier” – when he was the younger son and his father was still alive.]